dfed/CacheAdvance/README.md

 ## How it works

 CacheAdvance immediately persists each appended messages to disk using `FileHandle`s.
-More information to come!
+Messages are encoded using a `JSONEncoder`.
+Messages are written to disk as an encoded data blob that is prefixed with the length of the message.
+The length of a message is stored using a `UInt32` to ensure that the size of the data on disk that stores a message's length is consistent between devices.

+The first 64bytes of a CacheAdvance is reserved for storing metadata about the file.
+Any configuration data that must be static between cache opens should be stored in this header.
+It is also reasonable to store mutable information in the header, if doing so speeds up reads or writes to the file.
+The header format is managed by [FileHeader.swift](Sources/CacheAdvance/FileHeader.swift).

 ## Requirements